No Natural Light: The Top Hallway Lighting Ideas

 Floor lighting allows you the option to have ambient lighting through your hallway without using harsh lighting.

-Top Hallway Lighting Ideas No Natural Light
+Top Hallway Lighting Ideas led floor lights

 Photo source: Light 11